sfc-gh-apanda/poc_dbt_projects_honeywell_ps_india/SNOWSIGHT_DASHBOARD_QUERIES.md

     SELECT
         SPLIT_PART(te.node_id, '.', 2) as model_name,
         COUNT(DISTINCT te.node_id) as test_count,
-        SUM(CASE WHEN te.status = 'pass' THEN 1 ELSE 0 END) as passing_tests,
+        SUM(CASE WHEN te.status = 'SUCCESS' THEN 1 ELSE 0 END) as passing_tests,
         SUM(CASE WHEN te.status IN ('fail', 'error') THEN 1 ELSE 0 END) as failing_tests
-    FROM DBT_ARTIFACTS.TEST_EXECUTIONS te
+    FROM EDW.DBT_MONITORING.TEST_EXECUTIONS te
     WHERE te.generated_at >= DATEADD(day, -1, CURRENT_DATE())
     GROUP BY 1
 )